Joelle27/Projectsprint3/README.md

 # Projectsprint3
-This is a GUI code for a volunyteer management system's login/sign up page that reads in user input and stores it in a file.
+This is a basic GUI code for a volunteer management system's login/sign up page that reads in user input and stores it in a file.